-As we arrive in the late afternoon we settle into our camp before heading out for early evening birding where we hope to see Frasers and Akun Eagle Owls.
-Your guide will also be looking for the legendary Nkulengu Rail, one of our previous tour participants was the first person ever to get a picture of this species during one of our tours in 2011.
+As we arrive in the late afternoon, we settle into our camp before heading out for early evening birding.
+We hope to see Fraser's and Akun Eagle-owls.
+Your guide will also be looking for the legendary Nkulengu Rail - one of our previous tour participants was the first person ever to get a picture of this species during one of our tours in 2011.
 Our evening will be spent at our camp enjoying the atmosphere of being at one with nature.

 Accommodation - Camping